-Canary Wharf Group presents the largest solo exhibition to date of the work of Helaine Blumenfeld OBE, opening on 16 March 2020.
-Her lyrical and dynamic sculptures will be shown in the Lobby of One Canada Square and in outdoor locations across the Estate, including Jubilee Park, throughout the summer.
+Canary Wharf Group presents the largest solo exhibition to date of the work of Helaine Blumenfeld OBE, which opened on 16th March 2020.
+Her lyrical and dynamic sculptures will be shown in outdoor locations across the Estate, including Jubilee Park, throughout the summer.
 Following successful shows at Ely Cathedral and Huygens’ Hofwijck Museum (The Netherlands) in 2019, “LOOKING UP: Helaine Blumenfeld at Canary Wharf” meets the challenge of transforming London’s contemporary commercial hub into an urban sculpture park.

 Blumenfeld says: “The opportunity to exhibit my sculpture in Canary Wharf is, in many ways, the culmination of efforts I’ve made throughout my career to bring sculpture into public spaces where it can affect people in their daily lives.
 I hope my sculptures will offer the millions of workers and visitors who pass through Canary Wharf the opportunity to look up and see the world that surrounds them, elevating their spirits and creating a shared sense of community.”

-Featuring over 25 sculptures on view in the Lobby of One Canada Square and in outside spaces around Canary Wharf, this landmark exhibition focuses on the artist’s signature materials – Carrara marble, terracotta, cedar wood and bronze.
+Featuring sculptures on view in in outside spaces around Canary Wharf, this landmark exhibition focuses on the artist’s signature materials – Carrara marble, terracotta, cedar wood and bronze.
 The show presents a diverse selection of Blumenfeld’s sculptures dating from the 1970s, tracing her development through some forty-six years, together with items that are newly commissioned by the Canary Wharf Group.